 In the Eye On Baseball Top 10s, here's what we do: rank players according to criteria.
-Those criteria change depending upon week and whim, but the Top 10 will always be informed by some angle or another.
-(Note that the absence of an angle is itself an angle ...)
+Those criteria change depending upon week and whim, but the Top 10s will always be informed by some angle or another.
+(Note that the absence of an angle is itself an angle!)

-So now let us recite even more hot baseball names for purposes of SEO and making you angry.
-As always, feel free to brandish your incorrect opinions and make idle threats in the comments section.
+So let us now recite baseball names for purposes of SEO and making you angry.
+Feel free to brandish your incorrect opinions and make idle threats in the comments section.

 Weapons-grade complaints and spleen-venting?
 By all means, reach out to the author at firstname.lastname@example.org.